Ragdoll Cat Breed | Information & Characteristics

 Ragdoll Cat Size

-The Ragdoll is one of the largest cat breeds in the world, even bigger than the Maine Coon and Norwegian Forest Cat.
+The Ragdoll cat is one of the largest cat breeds in the world, even bigger than the Maine Coon and Norwegian Forest Cat.
 And it's not all fluff!
 Male Ragdolls weigh between 15 to 20 pounds, with females ranging from 10 to 15.
 There are many male Ragdoll cats well above 20 pounds.
-The Ragdoll's body is firm and muscular, with a broad chest and a long, fluffy tail.
+The Ragdoll cat's body is firm and muscular, with a broad chest and a long, fluffy tail.

 Head

-Ragdolls naturally have a large head that's proportionate to the rest of their body.
+Ragdoll cats naturally have a large head that's proportionate to the rest of their body.
 It's very symmetrical, with wide and moderately flared ears.
 They have wide-set large, round eyes and long, straight whiskers.
 They often have a friendly or inquisitive expression.
 Their heavy and strong neck is covered in thick fluff starting right below their chin.

 The eyes of the Ragdoll cat are one of their most striking physical features.
 They come in different shades of blue, including blue-green, and sometimes gold, all of them equally stunning.
 No matter their coat pattern or color, their blue eyes always stand out.